lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 The entire OTBN state, including the contents of instruction and data memories, can be securely deleted on demand from a host software.
 In addition, full or partial secure wipe is triggered automatically by the OTBN in certain situations.

+OTBN does not signal any error while a secure wipe operation is in progress.

 #### Triggering Secure Wipe

 In the following situations OTBN itself initiates a full secure wipe: